Accessibility statement – the Import Declaration Service for private persons

 The known problems with accessibility

-Users may still encounter some accessibility problems in the service.
-We are sorry for these insufficiencies.
-If you notice a problem in the service that is not included in the list below, please contact us.
+The service still has some usability problems.
+The recognised problems with accessibility are described below.
+If you notice a problem in the service that is not included in the list, please contact us.

 - Mobile menu